AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: An Evaluation Suite for 3D Asset Banks

 \subsection{Scale Plausibility Score (SPS)}

-A binary ``in range or not'' evaluation is overly coarse, since an asset 1\% outside the plausible interval is penalized identically to one that is 10$\times$ too large.
-We propose the \textbf{Scale Plausibility Score (SPS)}, a continuous metric that assigns full credit inside the expected range and applies smooth, proportional penalization outside it.
+A binary in-range/out-of-range evaluation is too coarse: an asset 1\% outside the plausible interval is penalised identically to one $10\times$ too large.
+We propose the \textbf{Scale Plausibility Score (SPS)}, a continuous metric with full credit inside the expected range and smooth proportional penalisation outside.